philemonnwanne/altschool-cloud-exercises/Mini-Project/readme.md

 ### Install Laravel 8 Using Composer

-Switch to the apache's document root
+Switch to apache's document root
 ```php
 cd /var/www/
 ```

-Create a directory to house your project, for the purpose of this project I will call mine **mini-project**
+Create a directory to house your project, for the purpose of this project I will call mine `mini-project`
 ```php
 mkdir mini-project
 ```

-Switch to your projects directory `in my case I named it (mini-project)` and clone the [laravel project](https://github.com/f1amy/laravel-realworld-example-app.git) from github
+Switch to the directory created in the previous step and clone the [laravel project](https://github.com/f1amy/laravel-realworld-example-app.git) from github

 ```php
 cd mini-project